 Creationists continue to insist that their views be given equal weight with Scientific viewpoints and Theories.
 But there is absolutely nothing scientific about Creationism or Intelligent Design.
 They start with the premise that God exists, and assume that anything that isn’t understood is the Will of God and Not For Mere Mortals to Understand.
 That is not Science.
 How can you test any hypothesis when you hope the result is that you can’t discern the answer, so it must be God’s work?
 Even more, Creationism isn’t even a true Theory in the scientific sense.
 It’s nothing more than a belief that things happened a certain way, on the whim and time scale of a Power we can’t hope to understand, with no allowance for any belief otherwise.
 Why should that be given equal weight with the culmination of hundreds of years of scientific discipline and pursuit of the Truth?
 Especially when it’s been long proven that the Religious views on the nature of the Universe have been proven wrong time and again?
 The Sun does not revolve around the Earth.
 The Earth is not the center of the galaxy, let alone the Universe.
 We are no more important in the Grand Scheme of Things than the people living on a planet circling Alpha Centauri.
 And they probably think the same thing about us.
 And you know what?
 We’re both right.

-This is our open thread.
+This is our daily open thread.
 Feel free to discuss Creationism, real Science, Cosmos, Neil deGrasse Tyson, or anything else about Neil deGrasse Tyson that you like.